Purdue-M2/AI-Face-FairnessBench/README.md

 | PG-FDD    |  [fair_df_detector.py](./training/detectors/fair_df_detector.py) | [Preserving Fairness Generalization in Deepfake Detection](https://arxiv.org/abs/2402.17229) |

 ## 📢 Update Notes:
-This is our second version of the dataset; here, we list the differences between the first version.
+This is our second version of the dataset; here, we list the key differences between the first version.
 1. Annotation Difference.
 We have Gender, Age, and Race categories in the first version.
 See the [updated annotations](#2-dataset-preparation-and-description) in the second version.

 | Column                     | Description                                                         |